Form In Architecture – An Important Element of Design

 We perceive shape by its contour or silhouette, rather than by detail.

 - Circle – A plane curve every point is equidistant from a fixed point within a curve.

 - Triangle – A plane figure bounded by three sides and having three angles.

 - Square – A plane figure having four equal sides and four right angles.

 The circle is a centralized figure that is normally stable and self-centering in its environment.
 Placing an element along its circumference or angular forms can induce circular motion.

-Triangle signifies stability.
-While the triangle is extremely stable when resting on its sides, it tends to fall on one its sides when it stands on one of its vertices.
+A triangle signifies stability.
+While the triangle is extremely stable when resting on its sides, it tends to fall on one of its sides when it stands on one of its vertices.

 The square is a symmetrical figure having two equal and perpendicular axes.
-All other rectangles can be considered as variations of the square varying in its height or width.
-Similar to triangle, the square is stable when it rests on one of its side and teds to fall when it stands on one of its vertices.
+All other rectangles can be considered as variations of the square varying in height or width.
+Similar to a triangle, the square is stable when it rests on one of its sides and tends to fall when it stands on one of its vertices.

-Primary shapes generates volumes known as “platonic solids.”
-A circle generates a sphere and cylinder, Triangle forms cone and pyramid, whereas a square produces cube.
+Primary shapes generate volumes known as “platonic solids.”
+A circle generates a sphere and cylinder, Triangle forms a cone and pyramid, whereas a square produces a cube.